emunozh/smum/docs/2-sm.rst

 the description of urban resource flows and their projection into the future under predefined scenarios.

+The description of the individual functions of this module can be found below
+under: :ref:`apism`.

 The simulation framework is constructed as a hybrid model.
 The Model balance input-output tables at an aggregated level, its contra-part module computes consumption levels at a micro-level.
 In order to describe the